rybafish/rybafish.github.io/indicator.md

 ![Indicators](https://www.rybafish.net/img/ind_00_example.png)

-In this case two tabs are open.
+In this case four tabs are open.
 Those indicators reflect status of RybaFish tabs: chart and SQL consoles.

-By the way by clicking on the indicator itself you can change the active tab.
+By the way, by clicking on the indicator itself you can change the active tab.

-This reference (soon will be) describing available statuses and their meaning.
+This page describes available statuses and their meaning.

 #### ![Idle](https://www.rybafish.net/img/ind_01_idle.png) idle

 The console is connected and doing nothing.